-As part of the rule proposal, Ecology is not proposing to change the cleanup standards in Part 7 of the rule.
-However, we are proposing to make the following types of changes to Part 7:
+In this rulemaking, Ecology did not change the cleanup standards in Part 7 of the rule.
+However, Ecology did make the following types of changes to Part 7:

-- Minor corrections identified by practitioners since the last rulemaking. - Changes needed to conform to proposed changes in other Parts of the rule.
+- Minor corrections identified by practitioners since the last rulemaking. - Changes needed to conform to changes in other Parts of the rule.

-To facilitate your review of the limited changes to Part 7, this document lists the changes instead of showing the changes in the rule text.
+To facilitate your review of the limited changes to Part 7, this document lists the changes to the rule instead of showing the changes in the rule text.
 We are displaying the changes to Part 7 in this manner to make it easier for you to identify and compare them.
-Unlike for the other Parts of this document, we retained the track changes so that you could still see what's changed.